Text to be removed highlighted in red.

 507-J:2 Age Verification Requirement.

-I. A commercial entity that knowingly and intentionally publishes or distributes material harmful to minors on the internet shall:
+I. A commercial entity that knowingly and intentionally publishes or distributes pornographic material on the Internet shall:

 (a) Require all users attempting to access such material to verify their age using a reasonable age verification method;